-The decision to incorporate or not incorporate your business can be a very important choice.
-While most businesses operate as sole proprietorship, a formal business structure such as an LLC can provide significant benefits including asset protection and greater access to small business financing.
-Learn more about an LLC vs. a sole prop in this article from Nav’s experts.
+While most businesses operate as sole proprietorship, a formal business structure such as an LLC or corporation offers a number of benefits, including asset protection and access to more small business financing options.

 Sole Proprietorship vs. LLC: Comparison

 One of the key differences—and benefits— of a limited liability company (LLC) versus the sole proprietorship is that a member’s liability is limited to the amount of their investment in the LLC.
-Therefore, a member is not personally liable for the debts of the LLC.
+Therefore, a member is generally not personally liable for the debts of the LLC.
 A sole proprietor would be liable for the debts incurred by the business.
 This liability, however, is dependent upon following the rules associated with an LLC.
 If you treat the LLC the way you would a sole proprietorship, you lose the liability protections.

 For example, creditors can go after a sole proprietor’s home, car, and other personal property to satisfy debts, while an LLC that is properly maintained can protect the owner’s personal assets.